alzwded/JakVM/NOTES.JakVM2.md

 |---------------|----------------|------------|
 | IRF           | 0b 11 10 00 11 | 0bVVVVVVVV |

 * IRF: check interrupt flag register agains immediate mask.
-Sets Z flag if mask matches the RF register.
+Sets Z flag if any of the flags of the masked RF register are raised

 0xE4 - 0xE7 Range, 2 bytes: Shifting Instructions